Split Payments for Swiss marketplaces: How automatic payment splitting works

 What is a split payment on a marketplace?

-A split payment is the automatic division of a buyer's payment among several recipients – typically the merchant, the platform and the PSP.
-The buyer pays once, the distribution happens in the background.
+A split payment is the automatic distribution of a buyer's payment to multiple recipients – typically the merchant, the platform, and the PSP.
+The buyer pays once, and the distribution happens in the background.

 See detailed answer